Story

 The story of Cartagena, Louisbourg, and a handful of similar strongholds is the story of the European conquest of America.
 Built far apart in time and distance, every one of them embodies the same reasoning: the attempts to preserve a colonial empire by hiding behind stone walls.

-The discovery by Christopher Columbus and those who followed him at the dawn of the sixteenth century to a hitherto unknown land mass far to the west touched off a scramble among European states to carve out possessions in this New World.
+The discovery by Christopher Columbus and those who followed him at the dawn of the 16th century to a hitherto unknown land mass far to the west touched off a scramble among European states to carve out possessions in this New World.
 As the riches of the Western Hemisphere revealed themselves, the competition became hotter.
 A century and a half of warfare determined the winners.

 Spain got there first.
-Within fifty years of Columbus’s landfall Spanish arms had explored and conquered Mexico, the Greater Antilles, the north coast of South America, Central America, Peru, and Chile.
+Within 50 years of Columbus’s landfall Spanish arms had explored and conquered Mexico, the Greater Antilles, the north coast of South America, Central America, Peru, and Chile.
 The Caribbean and the Gulf of Mexico became a Spanish lake that outsiders entered at their peril.
 From settlements in Venezuela, Colombia, Panama, Cuba, Mexico, Jamaica, Hispaniola, and Puerto Rico poured an increasing flow of treasure into the coffers of the Spanish crown and aristocracy.

 Not all the treasure got there.
-As early as 1522 French privateers intercepted two caravels carrying Hernando Cortez’s first shipment of Aztec loot from Mexico, most of which wound up in the hands of Francis I.
+As early as 1522, French privateers intercepted two caravels carrying Hernando Cortez’s first shipment of Aztec loot from Mexico, most of which wound up in the hands of Francis I.

 That capture occurred near the Azores, but the freebooters, often with the under-the-table connivance of the governments, were soon hunting in the Caribbean.
 Corsairs—the Spanish called them pirates—even amused themselves by capturing and sacking inadequately defended Spanish settlements.
-Before long English ships had joined in, and Francis Drake, Henry Morgan, and Edward “Blackbeard” Teach were inscribing their names in the lurid saga of the Spanish Main.
+Before long, English ships had joined in, and Francis Drake, Henry Morgan, and Edward “Blackbeard” Teach were inscribing their names in the lurid saga of the Spanish Main.

 They lacked the staying power to shake Spain’s grip on the Caribbean, but their depredations demanded countermeasures.
 Gradually Spanish shippers and ship captains worked out a system of convoys for mutual protection.